State of Rhode Island

 While owner-occupied two- and three-family homes are exempt from HRC Regulations, one of the above certificates is still required for insurance coverage.

 Landlords must follow the Rhode Island State Property Maintenance Code, which regulates the minimum housing maintenance standards for basic equipment, light, ventilation, space, heating, sanitation, and protection from the elements.
-The Property Maintenance Code went into effect statewide on July 1, 2010.
 In order to ensure public access, reference copies are also available in the Rhode Island State Library.

-Most landlords who own rental units that were built before 1978 are required to follow state Housing Resources Commission (HRC) Lead Mitigation Regulations for lead hazard awareness training, property inspections, and repairs.
-Note that owner-occupied two- and three-family homes and properties with current Certifications of Lead-Safe or Lead-Free Status from the Department of Health are exempt from these regulations.
-To comply with HRC regulations:
+Most landlords who own rental units that were built before 1978 are required to follow state Lead Mitigation Regulations [Link doesn’t work]for lead hazard awareness training, property inspections, and repairs.
+Note that owner-occupied two- and three-family homes and properties with current Conditional Lead-Safe Certificates, Full Lead-Safe Certificates, or Certifications of Lead-Free Status from the Department of Health are exempt from these regulations.
+To comply with regulations:

-Visually inspect your property at least every 2 years or at tenant turnover.
-Look for potential lead hazards such damaged paint, peeling or chipping paint on friction surfaces such as windows, stair treads, and doors, and bare soil within five feet of your property.
+Visually inspect your property at least every two years or at tenant turnover.
+Look for potential lead hazards such damaged paint, peeling or chipping paint on friction surfaces such as windows, stair treads, and doors.

-Promptly respond to any hazards you find and to tenants' reports of potential lead hazards.
-Cover bare soil within five feet of any painted structure on your lot.
+Promptly respond to any hazards you find and to tenants' reports of potential lead exposure hazards.
 Correct damaged paint and wet clean interior surfaces.
-If renovation, repair, or painting will disturb six square feet or more of paint per room on the interior or 20 square feet or more of paint on the exterior of a pre-1978 house or child-occupied facility, you are required to hire a licensed Lead Hazard Control Firm. (more)
+If renovation, repair, or painting will disturb six square feet or more of paint per room on the interior or 20 square feet or more of paint on the exterior of a pre-1978 house, you are required to hire a licensed Lead Renovation Firm. more about renovating, repair, and painting

-Landlords are required to hire a Certified Environmental Lead Inspector or Technician to conduct an Independent Clearance Inspection every two years or at tenant turnover, whichever period is longer. (more)
+Landlords are required to hire a licensed Lead Inspector to conduct a Lead Hazard Mitigation Inspection every two years or at tenant turnover, whichever period is longer. details on who can perform lead work Update LHM Names, Form#

-If your property passes inspection, you will receive an HRC Certificate of Conformance from the inspector or technician.
-Even if you are licensed as a Certified Environmental Lead Inspector or Technician, you cannot inspect your own property.
+If your property passes inspection, you will receive a Certificate of Lead Conformance from the inspector .
+Even if you are licensed as a Lead Inspector, you cannot inspect your own property.